nmajor/hobbyhub-client/README.md

 Mobile
-Change affiliate links to be tiles so that images will work Add an optional price property to affiliate links Going from edit hobby to new hobby should clear the form Add form error messages for bad validation (Missing fields) Add bumper to video text attribute field
+Change affiliate links to be tiles so that images will work Add an optional price property to affiliate links
-Saving a new hobby should change the url to be the edit page of the new hobby Page lags when trying to load the video.
-Maybe show the image thumb until people click it.
-Videos are not changing when the hobby changes
+Add form error messages for bad validation (Missing fields)

 ## Other TODO
 Copy for about page